Security standards and practices

 tests in place for all versions of Rails LTS as well as integration tests using some of our own applications to make sure there are no regressions.

 In some cases, security researches have reported issues to us that only affect older Rails versions, which have been fixed for Rails LTS.
-We operate a bug bounty program for critical vulnerabilities that do not apply to officially maintained Ruby on Rails releases.
+We operate afor critical vulnerabilities that do not apply to officially maintained Ruby on Rails releases.

 Access to the Rails LTS repository and infrastructure is restricted to a small subset of senior employees at makandra, secured by appropriate authentication mechanisms.

-The Rails LTS gem server is hosted in an access controlled data center in Cologne, operated by plusserver.
+The Rails LTS gem server is hosted in an access controlled data center in Cologne operated by.
+The gem server is frequently patched and kept secured by our .

 Security plays an important role at makandra, in regards to the software and services we run, as well as to our workflows and practices.
 We are trusted by big German companies, our customers include names such as Audi, Volkswagen, Siemens, and Deutsche Bahn.

-makandra has passed a independent audit and is certified according to TISAX, an information security standard of the European automotive industry.
+makandra has passed a independent audit and is certified according to, an information security standard of the European automotive industry.